Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/architecture.md

 ### UI

-UI is a service component responsible for showing off user-friendly interface for models, applications as well as monitoring charts and profiles.
+UI is a service component displays user-friendly interface for models, applications as well as monitoring charts and profiles.

 ### Sonar